 Summer is in full effect – which means many will be turning to boating as a source of entertainment.
 Much like driving intoxicated, boating under the influence is both a hazardous and illegal activity.
 According to the U.S. Coast Guard, alcohol consumption is the number one cause of fatal recreational boating accidents each year.
 In fact, alcohol use trumps carelessness, incompetence, and excessive speed-related deaths.
 In all 50 states, a boater is considered legally intoxicated with a BAC of 0.08%; the same as drunk driving.
 If convicted, there are many court penalties and fines a boater will encounter.
+If you ever find yourself in a boating accident you should contact an experienced personal injury attorney as soon as you seek medical treatment.

 Alcohol is a depressant that affects the central nervous system.
 Excessive drinking by a boater can cause the following impairments: